 Director, Christian Children's Fund of Canada (CCFC) Board of Directors

-Following almost ten years in the private sector, he entered the public service in 2007 as legal counsel at Smart Systems for Health Agency, which subsequently became eHealth Ontario.
-He became general counsel at eHealth Ontario and led the legal department before, during, and after a corporate leadership crisis, intense political and media scrutiny, and a restructuring caused by a major CEO ethics scandal.
+In 2007, after nearly 10 years in the private sector, he entered the public service as legal counsel at Smart Systems for Health Agency (now eHealth Ontario).
+He eventually became interim general counsel and led the legal department during a time of corporate transformation.

 On Canada Day, 2010, Mark launched a casual menswear line.
 Named for a beach in India, a portion of revenue from Kovalum supports a girls’ orphanage in southern India.

 In his spare time, Mark steps outside his comfort zone to raise money for CCFC.
 In 2012, he ran with the bulls in Pamplona, Spain to support the purchase of computers for a library in India.
 In 2015, he sported a beard of 12,000 bees to support the construction of a digital library — also in India.